Explosive Weapons in Helldivers 2 [Detailed Guide]

 When it comes to explosive weapons in Helldivers 2 the CB-9 Exploding Crossbow is a rather interesting one.
 The crossbow fires bolts that create a 6-meter explosion at the point of impact.
 The explosion deals its full 350 damage in the first 3 meters of its radius and then falls off.
 On the other hand, the projectile itself deals 270 damage to enemies.
 Both the projectile and the explosion are medium armor penetrating, thus making them decent at dealing with mid-sized enemies.
 In short, the crossbow provides an interesting mix of AoE and single target capabilities.

 The bolt is pinpoint accurate, but it’s heavily affected by gravity and has an incredibly slow initial velocity of just 100m/s.
 As a result, even in relatively close combat, you’ll have to account for gravity or lead the target if it’s moving.
 So although the bolt can travel quite far, it’s best to stick to close/mid-range with this one.
-The crossbow holds 5 bolts in its mag and comes with 8 spare mags.
 In terms of performance, the crossbow is a very powerful weapon that can do both crowd clear and single-target damage.
 The combo of explosion and direct damage means you can take out a big target while its AoE cleans up everything smaller next to it.
-Not only that, but it takes only three well-placed shots to pop a Charger’s butt.

 Unlocked: Page 3 of the Democratic Detonation premium war bond.